wenboqian/GraphHelper/README.md

 3. **Output:**

-   The result will be a visual representation of the HLO graph, saved as an SVG or PNG.
+   The result will be a visual representation of the HLO graph in ```src/HLO/xxx.svg```, saved as an SVG or PNG.

 ---